 Photography by Michael Baca

-Chaney Kwak is a Korean-American writer in Seattle.
+Chaney Kwak is a writer.

 His first book, The Passenger: How a Travel Writer Learned to Love Cruises & Other Lies from a Sinking Ship, arrived in June, 2021 and garnered praises from The Washington Post, Afar, and many other publications.
 Click here for the buttoned-up version of the bio his publisher made him write.